The Cathedral of Havana

 The Cathedral We Admire

-The Old Havana seduces but not for the fact it is a big city (it isn't), but because of its simplicity and the historical value of its edifications and monuments.
-One of the building that distinguishes the most is, without a doubt, the Cathedral of Old Havana, a temple located in the historical center of the capital of Cuba, as an architectonic challenge to time.
+Old Havana seduces but not for being a metropolis (it isn't), but because of its simplicity and the historical value of its edifications and monuments.
+One of the most outstanding building is, without a doubt, the Cathedral of Old Havana, a temple located in the historical center of the capital of Cuba, as an architectonic that challenges time.

 We know that the Cathedral was built to respond to an interest of Jesuits, it was initially built with the aim to become a Jesuit's seminary in 1748, but, just in 1777 it was finished thanks to the Felipe José de Tres Palacios bishop, who conceived it as a cathedral, after that in the country two other ecclesiastic seats were established, one in Santiago of Cuba and the other in Havana.
 Still, the name of the architect who took charge of the project is unknown.